g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 ### Poptimism imperial

-> Quincy Jones: "We need more songs, man.
-Fucking songs, not hooks."<br>
+> Quincy Jones: We need more songs, man.
+Fucking songs, not hooks.<br>
 INTERVIEWER: Some people consider her the great songwriter of our age.<br>
-QJ: laughs.
-"Whatever crumbles your cookie."<br>
+QJ: [laughs].
+Whatever crumbles your cookie.<br>
 INTERVIEWER: What's missing?<br>
-QJ: "Knowing what you're doing...<br>
+QJ: Knowing what you're doing...<br>
 INTERVIEWER: Plenty of people talk as though Taylor Swift has great songs.<br>
-QJ: "But they don't know, man.
+QJ: But they don't know, man.
 They don't know.
 I've come and gone through seven decades of this shit.
 Seen all that.
 Seen how that works.
-Ignorance is no thing."
+Ignorance is no thing.

 <br><br>